rweigel/stats/syllabus.md

 1. Teaching Statistics in the Physics Curriculum: Unifying and Clarifying Role of Subjective Probability (1999), by G. D'Agostini
 1. The Elements of Statistical Learning (2009; 2nd Edition), by T. Hastie, R. Tibshirani, and J. Friedman -- This is a classic book on Machine Learning/Statistical Learning.
 1. Validation of Software for Bayesian Models Using Posterior Quantiles by Cook, Gelman, and Rubin, 2006 (https://www.jstor.org/stable/27594203).
-1. [Section 3.4 of the lecture notes on Hierarchal Models by Junker](http://www.stat.cmu.edu/~brian/463-663/week09/Chapter%2003.pdf) contains in Section 3.4 a detailed introduction to a common example covered in many books -- finding the posterior when the standard deviation of the population is known and a prior distribution is available.
+1. [Section 3.4 of the lecture notes on Hierarchal Models by Junker](http://www.stat.cmu.edu/~brian/463-663/week09/Chapter%2003.pdf) contains in Section 3.4 a detailed introduction to a typical example covered in many books -- finding the posterior when the standard deviation of the population is known and a prior distribution is available.

 ### Bayesian vs. Frequentist